rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Another cool thing is that this small fix sped up the algorithm considerably as well--these render in 2-3 seconds as opposed to the ~minute it was taking before!

-### In the next installment:
+### In the next post:

-This is not quite ready yet for converting to a real life canvas.
-There's a few things left to do:
+There's still some work left to do.

-- Adjust from RGB to real life subtractive color schemes (i.e. CMYK)
+- Adjust from RGB (additive) to real life subtractive color schemes (i.e. CMYK)

-- Change darkness estimate to an area average (Yamashita's lines don't overap but rather are spaced together closely)
+- Model color intensity through area averages rather than pixel intensity.

-- And, of course, physically construct the canvas.
+- Physically construct the canvas

 [Go to the next post](http://rewonc.github.io/update/2014/11/06/A-thousand-nails-and-three-threads-2.html)